sigstore/fulcio/docs/oid-info.md

 ## Requirements to support signing with CI/CD workload identities

-In order to support Sigstore code signing with CI/CD based workfload identities the following claims must be included in the OIDC ID Token.
+In order to support Sigstore code signing with CI/CD based workflow identities the following claims must be included in the OIDC ID Token.
 See example claim values for each extension in the detailed [Directory](#directory).

 Providers MAY choose to emit extension value in other formats to generic examples, and consumers MUST NOT assume the generic example format.